microsoft/Partner-Center-Bot/docs/AddingIntents.md

 # Adding New Intents
 The [Language Understanding Intelligent Service (LUIS)](http://luis.ai) provides the ability to process conversational information and extract an intent from that information.
-This ability enables us to map sentences received to a particular function defined with in the
+This ability enables us to map sentences received to a particular function defined within the
 [_ActionDialog_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/src/Bot/Dialogs/ActionDialog.cs) class.
-As an example if an authenticated user sends _list customers_ this will be processed by LUIS and eventually mapped to the [_ExecuteAsync_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/src/Bot/Intents/ListCustomersIntent.cs#L61) function defined in the [_ListCustomerIntnent_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/src/Bot/Intents/ListCustomersIntent.cs) class.
+As an example, if an authenticated user sends _list customers_ this will be processed by LUIS and eventually mapped to the [_ExecuteAsync_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/src/Bot/Intents/ListCustomersIntent.cs#L61) function defined in the [_ListCustomerIntnent_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/src/Bot/Intents/ListCustomersIntent.cs) class.